MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-gestures-HL2.md

 ### To select a button

 - Push it with your index finger.
-The button’s collision area lights up as you approach the button.

 ### To select a hologram
 - Touch the hologram with your index finger.
 The controls will appear.